-The DAIDS policy on Requirements for Essential Documents at Clinical Research Sites Conducting DAIDS Funded and/or Sponsored Clinical Trials and E6 Good Clinical Practice: Consolidated Guidance specifies the essential documents the site must maintain.
+The DAIDS policy on Requirements for Essential Documents at Clinical Research Sites Conducting DAIDS Funded and/or Sponsored Clinical Trials and E6 Good Clinical Practice: Consolidated Guidance specifies the essential documents that study sites must maintain.
 Although all required documentation must be available for inspection at any time, all documents need not be stored together in one location.

-A suggested essential document filing structure is available upon request from FHI 360.
-The study site is not required to adopt the suggested structure, but is encouraged to consider it when developing its filing approach for the study.
+A suggested essential documents filing structure is available upon request from FHI 360.
+Study sites are not required to adopt the suggested structure but are encouraged to consider it when developing their filing approach for the study.
 Further clarifications of the suggested filing structure are as follows:

 - Essential documents may be stored in files and/or in binders.
-The files/binders listed in the essential documents filing structure may be further subdivided, consolidated, and/or re-organized. - It is recommended that a "contents" sheet be maintained and inserted as the first page(s) of each file/binder.
-Within each file/binder, it is recommended that documents be filed in ascending date order (most recent documents in front). - Certain documents related to the investigational study product(s) will be stored in the site pharmacy.
-A listing of essential documents to be maintained in the pharmacies is provided in Section 2.3.6 below. - To facilitate routine inspection by study monitors, certain laboratory-related essential documents should be stored in the main study essential documents files/binders.
-Other lab-related essential documents (e.g., lab SOPs) may be filed in the site laboratory. - The suggested filing structure assumes that MTN-033 participant research records will be stored separately from the other essential documents listed in the essential documents filing structure.
-Section 2.2 below provides information on the required contents of these records.

-• The MTN-033 PTID-Name Linkage Log and Screening and Enrollment Log must be maintained in hard-copy.
+The files/binders listed in essential documents filing structure may be further subdivided, consolidated, and/or reorganized. - It is recommended that a contents sheet be maintained and inserted as the first page(s) of each file/binder.
+Within each file/binder, it is recommended that documents be filed in ascending date order (most recent documents in front). - Certain documents related to the investigational study product(s) will be stored in site pharmacies.
+A listing of essential documents to be maintained in the pharmacies is provided in section 2.3.6 below. - To facilitate routine inspection by study monitors, certain laboratory-related essential documents should be stored in the main study essential documents files/binders.
+Other lab-related essential documents (e.g., lab SOPs) may be filed in site laboratories. - The suggested filing structure assumes that MTN-027 participant research records will be stored separately from the other essential documents listed in the essential documents filing structure.
+Section 2.2 below provides information on the required contents of these records. - The MTN-027 PTID-Name Linkage Log and Screening and Enrollment Log must be maintained in hard-copy unless an electronic system is 21 CFR Part 11 compliant.
 The suggested filing structure assumes that these logs will be stored in the study clinic or data management area throughout the screening and accrual process and not necessarily with the other essential documents listed.